raltegravir (Oral route)Pronunciation

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Store the chewable tablets in its original package with the bottle tightly closed.

 It is very important that your doctor check your or your child's progress at regular visits to make sure raltegravir is working properly.
 Blood tests may be needed to check for unwanted effects.

 Serious skin and allergic reactions can occur with raltegravir.
 These could be life-threatening and require immediate medical attention.
-Stop using raltegravir and check with your doctor right away if you have a severe rash; blistering, peeling, or loosening of the skin; fever or chills; muscle or joint pain; sores or ulcers on the skin; swelling of the face, lips, tongue, or throat; unusual tiredness or weakness; or yellowing of the eyes or skin while you or your child are using raltegravir.
+Check with your doctor right away if you have a severe rash, blistering, peeling, or loosening of the skin, fever or chills, muscle or joint pain, sores or ulcers on the skin, swelling of the face, lips, tongue, or throat, unusual tiredness or weakness, or yellowing of the eyes or skin while you or your child are using raltegravir.

 raltegravir will not keep you from giving HIV to your partner during sex.
 Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method. raltegravir will also not keep you from giving HIV to other people if they are exposed to your blood.
 Do not re-use or share needles with anyone.